jkriffel/Team-6---Snacks/README.md

 ```
 $ python main.py
 ```
-To query the database on the Player Entry Screen, press ENTER after typing in an ID or Codename to add or get information from the JSON file.
+To query the database on the Player Entry Screen, press ENTER after typing in an ID.

 ## File and Folder Descriptions
 * button.py - The button class.
 This class allows for the creation of buttons that when pressed, perform an action assigned to them.